Open Bible Data Home About News OET Key

 FBV Then he took the five loaves and the two fish.
 Looking up to heaven he blessed the food and broke the bread into pieces.
 Then he handed the bread to the disciples to give to the people, and he divided the fish up between all of them.

-TCNT Then he took the five loaves and the two fish, and looking up to heaven, he blessed the food.
-He broke the loaves and gave them to his disciples to set before the people, and he divided the two fish among them all.
+TCNT Then he took the five loaves and the two fish, and looking up to heaven, he said the blessing.
+He broke the loaves and gave them to [fn]his disciples to set before the people, and he divided the two fish among them all.

 T4T Jesus took the five flat loaves and the two fish.
 He looked up towards heaven and thanked God for them.
 Then he broke the loaves and fish into pieces and kept giving them to the disciples in order that they would distribute them to the people.